sahadat96/sahadat96/README.md

  Hi, my name is Sahadat Hossain

 I am a passionate web developer with 1 year of experience in web development.
 I am a self-motivated, detail-oriented, and quick learner with a strong work ethic.
-My strengths include adaptability, teamwork, and problem-solving—particularly in configuration and networking environments.
+My strengths include adaptability, teamwork, and problem-solving particularly in configuration and networking environments.
 I thrive on challenges and am always eager to expand my skills with new technologies and tools.

 ### Skills